dorkamotorka/ebpf-map-metrics/README.md

 This project is currently under development.

 **Note:** The tool only exposes metrics that were loaded by that same program.
 So it's not a generic standalone exporter and it requires for you to integrate it into you app.
-Also at its current state it only support keys of type **uint32**.
-To support arbitrary data type, some additional stuff needs to be added on top.

 So far it supports metrics for: